Integrative-Transcriptomics/phagomics/README.md

 `analysis.py` calculates statistics about the results.
 Also must be run before `getPdbs.py`.

 `getPdbs.py` gets the .pdb files (protein structure files) from the colabfold subfolder, for structures that had a putative function assigned through [`Foldseek`](https://github.com/steineggerlab/foldseek).
+These can then be clustered using Foldseek to identify similar predicted structures.

 `visualizationScripts.py` creates three figures:
 1. Barplot showing the ratio of **known** to **unknown** proteins per phage.